 Step 11: Pot Selection

-• You should choose a pot with drainage holes to let the excess water escape.
-Proper drainage is essential to prevent overwatering.
+- You should choose a pot with drainage holes to let the excess water escape.
+So, proper drainage is essential to prevent overwatering.

 Step 12: Toxicity

-• Spider plants are non-toxic to humans and most pets, making them a safe choice for homes with children or animals.
+- Spider plants are non-toxic to humans and most pets.
+So, it makes them a safe choice for homes with children or animals.

 Spider Plant Care Tips